-Cash provided by our financing activities for 2014 was primarily due to the issuance of 10.0 million shares of common stock in January 2014 for net proceeds of \$75.6 million.
-The cash provided by the issuance of common stock was partially offset by principal payments on debt of \$10.5 million.
+Cash provided by our financing activities for the nine months ended September 30, 2014 was primarily due to the issuance of 10,000,000 shares of common stock in January 2014 for net proceeds of \$75.6 million.
+The cash provided by the issuance of common stock was partially offset by principal payments on debt of \$11.3 million.

-Proceeds from common stock and debt issuances are used for general working capital purposes, such as research and development activities and other general corporate purposes.
+Proceeds from common stock and debt issuances are used for general working capital purposes, including for clinical trials, build-out of commercial infrastructure, research and development, capital expenditures and working capital.
 Over the next several years, we are required to make certain payments on notes and bank obligations.
 See "--Certain Factors Important to Understanding Our Financial Condition and Results of Operations," for a description of those payment obligations.